WajihaHassan/Titanic-Project/README.md

 Color scheme selection is revised in the new chart.

 Feedback2:
-The categories on X axis are not consistent. the color scheme chosen for survived and dead counts is not differentiating.
+The categories on X axis are not consistent. the naming chosen for survived and perished can be edited for easier understanding.
 Response2:
 The color scheme adjusted and X ais categories are aligned for all charts.
+Naming also revised.

 Feedback3:
 Along with counts, percentages should also be visible. this will give viewers a better understanding of overall picture versus exact counts